Effekt Language

 Watch the Talks

 We collected talks and demos about various aspects of the Effekt language in this Youtube playlist.
+Some aspects of the effect system are motivated in this keynote.

 Installation Guide